University Ombudsmen Work to Ensure Fairness in Study and Work Environments

 -

-Read the latest installment of our series introducing colleagues from various departments of the faculty.
-Each edition features seven identical questions for one person.
-This time, we interviewed Soňa Enenkelová, who works as an assistant at the Department of Sociology.
+Read the latest installment of our series introducing colleagues from various departments across the faculty.
+Each interview features the same set of seven questions asked to one member of our community.
+This time, we spoke with Jiří Navrátil, the new Head of the Department of Sociology.